IU-PR/Capstone_project/content/docs/Groups/CockTail.md

 - AI (Artificial Intelligence):

-    *To do this task we will use NLP model for working with text.
+    *To do this task we will use Greedy Algorithm and Text model.
 Also the dataset  of cocktails recipes that we have do not contain any information about the cocktail flavor.
 For that purpose we will use OpenAI Chat-GPT source.*

 - Open-Source: